CodeWithShivv/Attendance-Manager/README.md

-# The Attendance Manager App is a Flutter-based mobile application for managing employee attendance.
-It enables users to track attendance, manage employees, and sync data with Google Sheets.
-The app is built with a modular architecture, leveraging modern state management and dependency injection for maintainability.
+The Attendance Manager App is a Flutter-based mobile application designed to streamline employee attendance management.
+It supports tracking attendance, managing employees, and syncing data with Google Sheets, all within a modular and maintainable architecture using modern state management and dependency injection.

 Table of Contents
 Features